utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You can remove partners from individual Partner Workspaces.
 To remove a partner from a Partner Workspace, see [Managing workspace roles](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles).

 You can remove partners from a team.
 Removing a partner from a team removes them from all Partner Workspaces.
-Also, if you remove the last Admin from the team, users assigned the Partner Manager role will be assigned the Admin role.
+If you remove the last Admin from the team, users assigned the Partner Manager role will be assigned the Admin role.
+Also, if you remove a partner from their last Partner Workspace, they'll be removed from the team.
 To remove a partner from a team, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).

 ## Deleting a Partner Workspace